DeerTears/MilkyTracker-GBT-Template/README.md

 ## Differences from template.mod

-1. C00 on channels 1 and 2
+1. **C00 on channels 1 and 2**

 In channels 1 and 2 I put effect C00 on the first row to silence these two tracks.
 Otherwise these channels play a default note on their own if their volume isn't controlled on the first row of the song.
 The C00 effect can be changed to any other effect if you're intending to play a note on that row with that channel.
 Putting a non-volume effect like E8x or Fxx will make that channel start at max volume.

-2. F07 on channel 4
+2. **F07 on channel 4**

 Channel 4 is the only channel that can set the song's tempo silently on the first row.
 99% of songs will want to put effect F on channel 4 to start the song.
 Project settings aren't read by GBT Player at all, so just use F to set your song's speed instead of adjusting it on Milkytracker's interface.
 You can still set effect F on channels 1 or 2 later on in the song.

-3. No song data
+3. **No song data**

 I got so used to wiping the song data for template.mod I didn't pick up on other important aspects of the file, so I decided to create a new template that starts with ideal settings for use in GBT Player.
 The tempo setting is setup for songs that are F05 or slower and are to be used in GB Studio 1.1.0 (or future versions if -speed has not been added to it)

-4. The Project Tempo of 130 BPM
+4. **Project Tempo at 130 BPM**

 When project tempo (or song BPM) is used alongside a speed effect (F1F or faster) MilkyTracker then uses the project tempo to emulate refresh rates.
 This data won't be read by GBT Player.